Dr Karen Morley MAPS, GAICD

 She has delivered assessment, coaching, team and leadership development programs in organisations such as Allens, Alfred Health, ANZSOG, Aviva, BHP Billiton, Boral, CBA, Coles, CSL, CUB, Dept. of Health, Hanover Welfare Services, Holden, Jacobs, KPMG, Lendlease, Lumleys, Melbourne Water, National Australia Bank, Orica, QBE, Rural Finance, SKM, The Faculty, UGL, and University of Melbourne.

 Karen regularly writes and speaks on gender diversity and inclusion.
 She co-developed a gender diversity measurement tool that has been used to drive the diversity strategies of organisations such as QBE.
 She consulted to BHP Billiton’s GMC on the experiences of senior women in leadership roles.
 She delivers Leading Beyond Bias and Leading More Inclusive Teams workshops which assist leaders to better understand what bias is, how to avoid it and what to do about it.
-Her book, Gender Balanced Leadership: An Executive Guide, identifies critical success factors and practical actions that increase the number of women in senior leadership roles.

 Karen is Chair of Emerge Women and Children’s Support Network which provides support services to women and children affected by domestic violence.